itachicult/Recipe-reccomendation-System/README.md

 # Step 2:- Training the models and using them for further prediction <br />
 By:- Venkata Krishna Arjun Vupalla and S Mahammad Aasheesh <br />
 This step Includes:- <br />
+1)Implementation of the three models:- a)Multiple Linear Regression <br />
+  b)Support Vector Machines <br />
+  c)Decision Trees <br />
+2)Training and testing models with data.
+3)applying model on test data
+4)obtaining model metrics
+5)comparing which model is the best